 Hot Water & Hot Surfaces: Identifying Scalding & Burning Risks to Reduce Them

 In the first part of this article, we examined the need to manage the risks associated with hot water and hot surfaces.
 We highlighted the fact that some people are at greater risk than others to the dangers such high temperatures can pose.
-We also explored the need to manage the legionella risk that can come from water systems and how water temperature is often used as a control mechanism.
+We also explored the need to manage the legionella risk that can come from water systems and how water temperature is often used as a thermal control mechanism.

 In this second part of the article (part 2 of 2), we will explore ways to identify the risks and what we can do to reduce them.